FairSHAP: Preprocessing for Fairness Through Attribution-Based Data Augmentation: Preliminaries

 \textbf{Reference data} \quad In SHAP (SHapley Additive exPlanations) library ~\citep{lundberg2017unified}, reference data serves as a baseline distribution used to simulate the absence of features when computing Shapley values.
 By replacing features of the instance to be explained with values sampled from the reference data, SHAP estimates the marginal contribution of each feature.
 The selection of reference data significantly influences the interpretation results.

 \textbf{Baseline Shapley} \quad This method is proposed to address the issue that feature values cannot be empty when computing Shapley values using ML~\citep{lundberg2017unified, merrick2020explanation, you2024refining}.
-It relies on a specific reference data point \( \mathbf{r}_j \) as a reference for any \( \mathbf{x}_i \), and the set function is defined accordingly:
+It relies on a specific reference data point \( \mathbf{r}_j \) for any instance \( \mathbf{x}_i \), where \( \mathbf{x}_i \) denotes the $i$-th instance, and the set function is defined accordingly:

-where a feature’s absence is modeled using its value in the reference baseline data point \( \mathbf{r} \), and $\mathcal{F}$ represents the set of all features.
+where a feature’s absence is modeled using its value in the reference baseline data point \( \mathbf{r} \), and $\mathcal{F}$ denotes the set of all features.

 \textbf{Random baseline Shapley} \quad This method is proposed to address the issue of feature absence in Shapley value computation by using a random sampling approach from a reference distribution $\mathcal{D}$ ~\citep{lundberg2017unified}, which is a variant of Baseline Shapley and is applied in the famous SHAP library.
 Instead of relying on a single reference data point, it uses a reference distribution to model missing feature values.
 The set function is defined as follows: